Strategy, Strategy Development and Strategy Execution

 Other Relevant Articles

-See Download Center: White Paper #2: Strategy - and the Proper Use of M&A Tools; or White Paper #3: Strategy and Implementation - and the Lack of Results.
+See Download Center: White Paper #2: Strategy - and the Proper Use of M&A Tools; White Paper #3: Strategy and Implementation - and the Lack of Results; or White Paper #9: A 15 Step Recipe for Developing Your High-Quality Business Model.

 - 50+ advanced strategy and implementation projects across most industries and value chains.
 Specialist profile regarding growth strategies, business portfolio optimization, competitive advantage enhancement, and profit improvement plans.